 In this guide we’re sharing the best day trips from Denver that you can visit for free (or mostly free!).

 These destinations offer a wide range of things to do.

-You will enjoy hiking epic trails, sampling natural mineral springs, touring a gold rush town, crossing the highest suspension bridge, and swimming or fishing in the lake.
+You will enjoy hiking epic trails, sampling natural mineral springs, touring a gold rush town, swimming or fishing in the lake, and crossing the highest suspension bridge.

 Planning your next day trip is easy and doesn’t have to cost a lot of money.

 In fact, these day trips offer completely free things to do with lots of history and one-of-a-kind opportunities.

 Whether you’re a fun-loving couple looking for your next adventure, or want a kid-friendly getaway in the mountains, this guide is for you.

 All of the day trips from Denver listed below are within about a 2 hour drive from the city.

 1. Chautauqua Park